mzattera/predictive-powers/README.md

   * `CompletionService` text completion (including insertions): basically, it executes given text prompt.
   * `EmbeddingService` embeds text and calculate semantic similarity; it takes care of automatically splitting text when needed, or if desired.
   * `QuestionAnsweringService` answers questions, using a user-provided context.
 The context can be a knowledge base (see below).
-  * 'QuestionExtractionService' extracts different kinds od questions from a text (e.g. true/false question, multiple choices quizzes, etc.).
+  * `QuestionExtractionService` extracts different kinds od questions from a text (e.g. true/false question, multiple choices quizzes, etc.).
 It automatically handles long texts.

 The below example shows how to get the `CompletionService` to complete a sentence.